brandoncalia/Ranked-Pref-Sim/README.md

 ####  Running `historical-elections.py`:
 *To check the results of these elections using alternate counting methods, simply place all the Preflib files to check into the "Files" folder and run historical-elections.py.
 Results & election metrics will be individually printed in the "Results" folder as seen below.
 Files containing elections with method discrepencies are marked with a '!'.
 At large results are housed in the created 'DATA.TXT' file.*

-We ran 127 elections and collected the following data:
+We ran 127 real elections and collected the following data:

 **Note**: on Preflib, some ballot files contain ties marked with curly braces.
 For example, {3,5} would denote a tie between candidates 3 and 5.
 This is an issue, since the counting methods require a strict ordering.
 We choose to discard tied candidates, considering them "illegible" ballots.
 Some ballots contain large sets of entries for {1,2}, which is clearly *not* a candidate tie since it appears everywhere on multiple ballots.
 These entries were simply discarded.